Investigating Transferability in Pretrained Language Models: Subsampling, number of trials, and error bars

 The particular datapoints subsampled can have a large impact on downstream performance, especially when data is scarce.
-In order to capture the full range of outcomes due to subsampling, we randomly sample a different dataset for each trial index.
-Due to this larger variation when data is scarce, we perform 50 runs for the experiments with 500 examples, while we perform 3 runs for the other settings.
-A scatterplot of the 500-example runs is shown in Figure \ref{fig:scatter-500}.
+To capture the full range of outcomes due to subsampling, we randomly sample a different dataset for each trial index.
+Due to this larger variation when data is scarce, we perform 50 trials for the experiments with 500 examples, while we perform three trials for the other incremental reinitialization experiments.
+A scatterplot of the 500-example trials is shown in Figure \ref{fig:scatter-500}.
+For the localized reinitialization experiments, we perform ten trials each.

-Error bars shown on all graphs are 95\% confidence intervals calculated with a t-distribution.
+Error bars shown on all graphs in the main text are 95\% confidence intervals calculated with a t-distribution.